SemihBogaz/rhino/README.md

 ##Activity Explanation

 Initial Activity => Checks if user is logged with his/herphone before.
-If so, redirects user to UserMainActivity if not redirects MainActivity for sms verification **Enter**
+If so, redirects user to UserMainActivity if not redirects MainActivity for sms verification <br/>
 MainActivity => Takes user phone number and sends sms verification code using Firebase sms verification method.
-Then rediretcs user to ProfileActivity**Enter**
+Then rediretcs user to ProfileActivity <br/>
-ProfileActivity => User enters a username if saves user will be redirected to UserMainActivity and a user will be created according to User class**Enter**
+ProfileActivity => User enters a username if saves user will be redirected to UserMainActivity and a user will be created according to User class <br/>
 UserMainActivity => User can tap any of the user and starts a chat.
-Tapping redirects user to ChatActivity**Enter** ChatActivity => User can send and receive messages in a secure way.**Enter**
+Tapping redirects user to ChatActivity <br/>
+ChatActivity => User can send and receive messages in a secure way.